 -

-Two-leaf door with castanet frame.
+Double door with castanet frame.
 Pine wood.
 Spain, 17th century.
-Double-leaf door made of pine wood decorated with rectangular panels arranged in rows and a castanet-type frame (named after the elements that decorate it).
-Although panels were a common element in the Renaissance, they continued to be used in this period and long after.
+Double-leaf door made of pine wood with a decoration of rectangular panels arranged in rows and a castanet-style frame (so named for the decorative elements).
+Although panels were a common element in the Renaissance, they continued to be used during this period and long afterward.

 · Size: Puertas 177x94,5 cms c/Marco 184x107 cms.